silvanatrabalon/learning/public/guides/react-en.md

 ## High Order Components (HOC)
 **Description:**
-An HOC is a function that receives a component and returns a new component with additional functionality, without modifying the original component.
+Is a function that receives a component and returns a new component with additional functionality, without modifying the original component.
 Used to reuse logic between multiple components.

 **Example:**